hazelcast/fraud-detection-python/README.md

 The `MapUsingPython` function allows to run Python code on a Hazelcast cluster

-This function must be used in a Hazelcast Pipeline.
+This function can only be used in a Hazelcast Pipeline.